 Arrival on American Soil

-How did these European basset comes to our shores, you say?
+How did these European basset come to our shores, you say?
 The exact origins are unknown, unfortunately.
-But some speculate that immigrants already transported a few of the European basset hounds during the colonial times.
-But records show that the earliest European basset came at around the first half of the 20th century.
-The first one that the American Kennel Club recognized was a European basset hound named Bouncer in 1885.
+But some speculate that immigrants already transported a few of the European basset hounds during colonial times.
+But records show that the earliest European basset came around the first half of the 20th century.
+The first one that the American Kennel Club recognized as a European basset hound named Bouncer in 1885.
 The club finally honored the breed in 1916.

 The transition from the European basset to the American one was also unknown.
 There is minimal research available as to how the European basset hound became an American breed.
 Hopefully, by creating a comparison between the two, we can take an educated guess.

-The European vs American basset hound, both has very distinct differences regarding their outward look.
+The European vs American basset hound, both have very distinct differences regarding their outward look.

 One similarity of both has is their predisposition to obesity.
 Regardless of the origins, these two are just as likely to steal your food, overeat when bored, and gain weight in the process.
 That is why you have to be careful when indulging them with food and treats especially during obedience training.